painter105/mprog_project/PROCESS.md

 # Day 7
 started typing function to draw graph of total incoming refugees: first ordering data (by country; by year).
 Looked up how to draw arcs on the map (seems pretty easy because it is possible to do that by countrycode).

+# Day 8
+Did less then planned; worked on graph of total incomming refugees(removing old data; transitions)

+# Day 9
+Not available...

+# Day 10
+For the first time plotted all the arcs and.... discovered it is really slow (and arcs cover countries) Rest of the day: presentation